yogurt-foundation/yogurt-css-documentation/src/dissect.md

 id: dissect
 title: Dissect
 description: Utilities for sets bottom border on each child elements of its parent.
-category: Borders
+topic: Borders
-tags: dissect-color, dissect-opacity
+relate: dissect-color, dissect-opacity
 layout: default
 ---